Sciss/Wolkenpumpe/README.md

 Wolkenpumpe is a live improvisation interface based on ScalaCollider / SoundProcesses / Prefuse.
 It is (C)opyright 2008-2014 by Hanns Holger Rutz.
 All rights reserved.
 Wolkenpumpe is released under the [GNU General Public License](http://github.com/Sciss/Wolkenpumpe/blob/master/licenses/Wolkenpumpe-License.txt) and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

-Strictly speaking, this is Wolkenpumpe 5th generation.
-For generation four, based on SuperCollider and SwingOSC, see [sourceforge.net/projects/tintantmare](http://sourceforge.net/projects/tintantmare/).
+This is Wolkenpumpe 6th generation.
+Generation 5 was based on the old non-tracing Sound Processes version.
+Generation 4 was based on SuperCollider and SwingOSC, see [sourceforge.net/projects/tintantmare](http://sourceforge.net/projects/tintantmare/).
+Generation 3 was solely based on SuperCollider.
+Generation 1 or 2 was based on Max/MSP.

 ## building